County Buildings, Kirkcudbright: History

 By the early 1950s the county council had outgrown 121–123 High Street.
 The council decided to add a large new extension to the rear, almost being a separate building, but linked to the older building by a corridor.
 The new extension was designed by Archibald Thomson Caldwell, the county architect, and built between 1950 and 1952.
 It incorporated offices for the staff, committee rooms, and an oak-panelled council chamber with depictions of the coats of arms of the county's five burghs on the walls.
 The older part at 121–123 High Street was remodelled internally at the same time and continued to serve as office space for the council.
 The new building and the older houses were together renamed County Buildings, with the old County Buildings at 85 High Street thereafter being known instead as the Sheriff Court.
 The new building cost £35,000 and was formally opened on 6 March 1952 by Alec Douglas-Home.

 The 1952 extension is a two-storey building, mostly rendered but with red brick towers marking the main entrances.
 It was designed with its principal elevation facing eastwards towards a proposed public garden off a new access road called Daar Road.
 The garden plan never came to fruition, with the land for it remaining in the ownership of the adjoining Selkirk Arms Hotel.
 As such, the main elevation of the 1952 building can only be viewed obliquely from Daar Road or glimpsed from the garden of the Selkirk Arms.

 Kirkcudbrightshire County Council was abolished in 1975, when local government in Scotland was reorganised into upper-tier regions and lower-tier districts.
 Kirkcudbrightshire became part of the Dumfries and Galloway region, with most of the historic county becoming part of the Stewartry district.
 Stewartry District Council took over the County Buildings in Kirkcudbright to serve as its headquarters.
 Since the district council's abolition in 1996 the building has been an area office of Dumfries and Galloway Council, with meetings of the council's Stewartry Area Committee continuing to be held in the 1952 council chamber.
+The town's library was relocated into the building in 2016 from its previous location in the Sheriff Court building when that building was closed and subsequently sold.